nekofiore/novel-site/content/chapters/our-promise/index.md

 I looked toward her finger's direction, and to my surprise, there was a small flock of tiny finches flying under the moon.
 It was an odd sight, as these types of finches aren’t known to travel during the spring.

 "They’re quite charming… but don’t they rarely fly during this time?"

-The two witches practicing flight~

 "Well… yes.
 But that must mean something special is coming up soon!
 Especially since it’s the middle of graduation season!
 Remember what Miss Selena told us—‘Night-winged finches only cross the skies at midnight in presence of a changing fate…’ or something along the lines of that."
 In those brief moments, her eyes sparkled brighter than any comet in the sky.